nrfconnect/sdk-nrf/include/net/fota_download.rst

 When the consumer of the library receives this event, it should issue a reboot command to apply the upgrade.

 By default, the FOTA download library uses HTTP for downloading the firmware file.
-To use HTTPS instead, apply the changes described in the HTTPS section of the download client documentation to the library.
+To use HTTPS instead, apply the changes described in :ref:`the HTTPS section of the download client documentation <download_client_https>` to the library.

 The FOTA download library is used in the :ref:`http_application_update_sample` sample.